arup-group/elara/README.md

 `elara event-handlers link-vehicle-counts car bus -e EPSG:2113 -s .01 -n nz_test -o ~/Data/nz_test`

-Produce a **benchmark**, in this case we assume that a benchmark has already been created called `ireland-highways` and that it works for buses and cars.
+Produce a **benchmark**, in this case we assume that a benchmark has already been created called and that it works for all modes.

-`elara benchmarks ireland-highways car bus -e "ESPG:2157"`
+`elara benchmarks mode_shares_comparison all -e "ESPG:2157"`

 Note that we are assuming that all other option defaults are correct. ie:
 - --scale_factor = 0.1